EmilPopovic/Projekt-Gaj/README.md

 - Go to [Spotify developers dashboard](https://developer.spotify.com/dashboard).
 - Then select or create your app.
-- Note down your Client ID and Client Secret in a convenient lacation to use in the next steps.
+- Note down your Client ID and Client Secret in a convenient location to use in the next steps.

 #### Step 2: Add `Redirect URIs` to your Spotify app